prakshaysaini/edge_detector/README.md

 # edge_detector

-detect vertical and horizontal edges using convolution, no library function used.
+detect vertical and horizontal edges using convolution, no library function used to detect edges.

 Convulation matrix used -> for vertical edges